Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 npm install
 ```

-Change directory to _./backend_ and execute:
+- Now we need a mock backed, le'ts download and the source code from the route _https://github.com/Lemoncode/redux-sagas-typescript-by-example/tree/master/07_channels/backend_ Change directory to _./backend_ and execute:

 ```bash
 npm install